mimblewimble/grin-docker/README.md

 `wallet/main/contracts` -> Builds and deploys a mainnet wallet communicating with a node deployed by `node/main` `monitor/main` -> Build and deploys an monitor node based on OliveTin allowing user to run node commands via a web gui `monitor/test` -> As above, but against testnet.
+`mwixnet/test` -> Runs an mwixnet node against a node and wallet `mwixnetx3/test` -> Runs a testnet node, three wallets, three linked mwixnet nodes and a monitor for testing

 Images are in the middle of being updated to 'modern Grin' (5.4.0+), and currently working compose files are:
 For now, a typical workflow would be: